← All workflows

 What if my matter falls outside Part 177 scope?

-CaseMark's scope screening step automatically flags matters that may not qualify for a binding ruling under Part 177 and suggests reframing the request as a non-binding inquiry where appropriate, saving you from filing an improper request.
+CaseMark's scope screening step automatically identifies matters that may not qualify for a binding ruling under Part 177, such as those involving pending protests or litigation.
+It will flag these issues and suggest reframing as a non-binding inquiry where appropriate.

-How long does it take to generate a complete ruling request?
+How long does it take to generate a complete ruling request package?

-CaseMark typically produces a complete, exhibit-backed binding ruling request package in approximately 14 minutes, compared to the hours or days it traditionally takes to draft these complex submissions manually.
+CaseMark typically generates a comprehensive, exhibit-backed binding ruling request in approximately 10-15 minutes, compared to the hours or days it traditionally takes to research, draft, and assemble these complex submissions manually.

 Related